- The John Carroll School Mission

 The school office is open from 7:30 a.m. until 3:30 p.m. during the school year.

-Seniors may use the gym with the permission of the athletic director.
+Seniors may use the Upper Gym with the permission of the athletic director.
 Unacceptable conduct in these areas may result in the loss of this privilege and/or other disciplinary action.
 Early dismissal and late arrival privilege details will be presented by the Dean of Students at senior class assemblies prior to the effective date of these privileges.
 Senior privileges can be suspended at any time and are reserved for students in good standing.

 All student cars must be registered with a visible John Carroll parking permit.
 An annual fee is required.
 Seniors are given preference for parking spaces, and only seniors may park on the oval.
 Students wishing to go to their cars during the school day must report to the main office for permission.
 Students may not loiter in the parking lot either before or after school.
 Students parking on campus without a visible permit, parking in illegal or unassigned spaces, speeding, or using a vehicle in a dangerous manner will be subject to disciplinary action.